Power Intelligence is the cognitive skill needed to understand, assess, and influence power dynamics.

 There is a certain overlap among all intelligences.

-Dumb (low IQ) who are also great schemers (high PQ) and total life-successes are rare.
+Very low IQ people who are also great schemers (high PQ) and total life successes are rare.

-And intelligent folks (high IQ) who are clueless about power dynamics (low PQ) are rare.
+And intelligent folks (high IQ) who are clueless about power dynamics (low PQ) are rare (albeit less rare than the former).

 Before we review some, let’s analyze the difference between power quotient, and emotional quotient.